“Keeping America's Eagles Flying Strong and Free”

-Motivated by a 1983 AP photograph that appeared in The Tennessean depicting two dozen Bald Eagles shot by poachers in the Dakotas, Al experienced a life-changing moment that aroused his passion to save a precious species.
+In 1983, an AP photograph appeared in The Tennessean depicting two dozen Bald Eagles shot by poachers in the Dakotas.
+Al Louis Cecere experienced a life-changing moment that aroused his passion to save a precious species.
 From that moment on, he was determined to do all he could to restore and protect our nation’s Bald Eagle population.

 Today, the AEF operates the largest eagle breeding and education center in the United States.
 Working closely with Dolly Parton's Dollywood Company, he has established a multi-million dollar United States Eagle Center located in Pigeon Forge, TN (operated by the AEF) and has raised over $17 million dollars to fund the eagle cause.

-The AEF also conducts a rehabilitation program for countless injured eagles and other raptors, and also cares for a non-releasable collection of approximately 80 permanently disabled birds of prey daily, including 45 eagles.
-The foundation is licensed by state and federal wildlife agencies.
+The AEF cares for a non-releasable collection of approximately 70 permanently disabled birds of prey daily, including about 40 Eagles.
+The AEF is licensed by state and federal wildlife agencies to care for these birds as well as rehabilitate countless of injured wild Eagles and other raptors.

 In 1996, Cecere persuaded President Bill Clinton to proclaim June 20th “American Eagle Day.”
-Since then, 40 state Governors have proclaimed this special day, and the United States Congress has passed resolutions celebrating American Eagle Day
+Since then, 47 state Governors have proclaimed this special day, and the United States Congress has passed resolutions celebrating American Eagle Day since 2007.

 In 2004, Al spearheaded an effort in the U.S. Congress to pass the Bald Eagle Commemorative Coin Act.
 Sales from the resulting coins issued by the United States Mint coin have raised $7.8 million for support of Bald Eagle programs nationally.